danna123/CastOffline/README.md

 Future Enhancements
 ===================
 1. Currently,the user is able to control play and pause on the media casted.User should be able to control the media stream to a seeked position.
-2. Include audio/video looping and image slideshow
+2. Include audio/video looping and image slideshow.
 3. Extend CastOffline completely in accordance with the design checklist provided by google.